Landiie/landie.github.io/src/sammi-extensions/sando.md

 <!-- troubleshooting end-->
 <!-- more -->
 <!--patchnotes start-->
+# 2.7.1
+- Bug Fixes:
+  - Fixed an issue where `Extract .sef assets` was not persistent, leaving `Extract .zip` in limbo.
+  - Fixed an issue where node modules would need a little more time to be recognized before running another script (obs websocket extended info)

+Work in progress: fixing my big ass paws to stop clicking things I don't mean to

 # 2.7.0
 This update has been in the works for a long time, so I can't remember everything i've done!
 EDIT: lol i lost almost all of it so here is what you're getting for now